yuanshunning/pickit-docs/docs/documentation/configuration/index.rst

 ------------------------------------

 To create a new setup or product file, first press the :guilabel:`New` button and fill in the corresponding text fields and click the :guilabel:`Continue`.
-Pick-it will make a new file with all settings set to the basic default settings.
+Pickit will make a new file with all settings set to the basic default settings.
 After creation, the new setup and product file will automatically be loaded.